-JobDiva, Inc. has further committed to refer unresolved Privacy Shield complaints to TrustArc (formerly TrustE), an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgement of your complaint from us, or if we have not addressed your complain to your satisfaction, please contact or visit TrustArc for more information or to file a complaint.
-The services of TrustArc will be provided at no cost to you.
+JobDiva, Inc. has further committed to refer unresolved any Privacy Shield complaints to the European Union's Data Protection Authorities.
+If you do not receive timely acknowledgement of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit the EU's register of Data Protection Authorities for more information or to file a complaint—or, if local to the USA, contact the Federal Trade Commission, which has agreed to serve as an American liaison with the Data Protection Authorities.
+The services of these regulatory bodies will be provided at no cost to you.

 What Is My Recourse If I Feel My Privacy Has Been Violated?

 I. JobDiva Inc.'s first recourse, if a complaint is judged to not be unfounded, frivolous, or to pertain to a JobDiva, Inc. client and not to JobDiva, Inc. itself, is to forward such a complaint to the US Federal Trade Commission and/or the US Department of Transportation, if the complaint comes from a US national; or to the relevant Data Protection Authority (DPA), if the complaint comes from an EU national.
 JobDiva, Inc. and its subsidiaries pledge to respond to all complaints within forty-five (45) days.
 JobDiva, Inc. and its subsidiaries will provide detailed evidence for all claims about its privacy practices.
 If the Commission or DPA, whichever applies, judges the complaint to have validity, JobDiva, Inc. will execute its portion of the Commissioner's ruling within twenty-five (25) days of its issuance.